FabioPinheiro/fmgp-generative-design/README.md

 ### **Run controller (Server)**

-On sbt `controller/run` (but we suggest to use the sbt-revolver to run the server on the background by calling `controller/reStart "Revolver"`)
+On sbt `controller/reStart "Revolver"` (this will run the server on the background)

 Open `http://localhost:8888` on your browser.